Värttinä: Rebirth

-In 2002, the violinist Kari Reiman, bassist Pekka Lehti and original Värttinä singer Kirsi Kähkönen left the band, too.
+In 2002, the violinist Kari Reiman, bassist Pekka Lehti and original Värttinä singer Kirsi Kähkönen left the band.
 Reiman was replaced by Lassi Logrén, who had already been in the old Värttinä in his childhood.
 Hannu Rantanen became the bassist.
 Both had performed in the band before as substitutes.
 Värttinä thus started its "third era" with the singer trio Kaasinen-Aho-Virtanen.
 The first release with this line-up was Iki in 2003, when the band also celebrated its 20th anniversary.

-Later in the same year Värttinä was invited to compose music for the Lord of the Rings theatrical adaptation, based on the book by J. R. R. Tolkien.
+Later that year Värttinä was invited to compose music for the Lord of the Rings theatrical adaptation, based on the book by J. R. R. Tolkien.
 Värttinä composed music for two and a half years together with A.R.
 Rahman, coordinated by Christopher Nightingale.
-The musical, premiered in Toronto in 2006 and moved to London in May 2007.
+The musical premiered in Toronto in 2006 and moved to London in May 2007.

 In December 2005 Värttinä was awarded the Finland Prize, awarded yearly by the Finnish Ministry of Education for considerable artistic merits and remarkable professional achievements.
-In January 2006 Värttinä released their eleventh album Miero.
-The album was the band's first one to be made under Real World Records, established by Peter Gabriel.
+In January 2006 Värttinä released their eleventh album, Miero.
+The album was the band's first made under Real World Records, established by Peter Gabriel.

-In 2008, Värttinä toured Finland, Sweden, Norway, Poland, Germany, Italy, Spain, Portugal and Belgium, in support of their 25th anniversary CD.
+In 2008, Värttinä toured Finland, Sweden, Norway, Poland, Germany, Italy, Spain, Portugal and Belgium, in support of their 25th-anniversary CD.
 The concert in Tampere (Finland) was filmed by Filmiteollisuus Oy and was broadcast on YLE Finnish national TV.

-In late 2008, a new Värttinä book "Värttinä – Mierontiellä ja punaisella matolla" covering the story of Värttinä until now was published in Finland.
+In late 2008, a new Värttinä book, Värttinä – Mierontiellä ja punaisella matolla, covering the story of Värttinä until then, was published in Finland.
 Janne Lappalainen and Markku Lepistö departed the band.

 2010s

 In late 2009, Lassi Logrén and Antto Varilo departed the band.
 Accordionist and keyboard player Matti Kallio joined Värttinä.

 In 2010, Susan Aho and Johanna Virtanen represented Finland at the Eurovision Song Contest in Oslo as Kuunkuiskaajat.
-Their song Työlki ellää finished 11th in the semi-final.
+Their song "Työlki ellää" finished 11th in the semi-final.

-In February 2012 Värttinä released their 11th studio album Utu.
+In February 2012 Värttinä released their 11th studio album, Utu.
 The album reached number one on the World Music Charts Europe in May.
 In October, Värttinä received the Womex Artist Award 2012 in Thessaloniki, Greece.
-Later it was announced, that Karoliina Kantelinen would replace Johanna Virtanen in the lineup.
+Later it was announced that Karoliina Kantelinen would replace Johanna Virtanen in the line-up.